Tandemz/tandemz.io/src/pages/en/pricing.md

       * Prices scale according to the target and the study
       * Incentive included
-      * Estimate your price independently
+      * Estimate your price on your own
       * Payment based on the number of participants
       * Free access to the platform
     highlight: true